ReentrantCoder/present/sdp/composite.md

 ##Composite

 ####What is a Composite?
 The composite pattern is used to manage collections of objects composed of identical components.
-This allows us to organize similar attributes and methods among the component and composite.
+This allows us to organize similar attributes and methods among the components and composites.

 If a bee is a bee object and swarm of bees is a collection of bee objects, then we say that the swarm composite is also a bee object.
 Because a bee can buzz, so too can a swarm of bees.